gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 ## It’s not allowed to care
 The W3C specification, which describes everything about the DOM as we know it, very rarely uses the term *prototype*, but it does define the *DOM Interfaces*.

-In JavaScript, these are represented by the constructors you know and love – `Node`, `Element`, `HTMLElement`, and so forth.
+JavaScript represents them as the constructors we all know and love – `Node`, `Element`, `HTMLElement`, and so forth.

 But as we learned back in my [[but-what-is-a-dom-node.post|article about DOM nodes]], DOM nodes and JavaScript objects aren’t the same thing.
-DOM nodes are managed by the rendering engine and follow a different set of rules.
+The rendering engine manages DOM nodes, and it follows a different set of rules.

 Specifically, the W3C’s set of rules.
-And according to the W3C, there is just one set of *DOM interfaces* — no copies.
+And according to the W3C, there is just one set of *DOM interfaces* – no copies.

 Because of that, you should absolutely be able to create a DOM node in one *browsing context* and stick it in another *browsing context*, provided none of them are isolated by security features.